lpewton/surprise-tours/README.md

 Surprise Tours is a fake travel agency that allows customers to pick  one of the featured tours at any of the locations shown.
 Once a tour is chosen, the cusomer can then purchase it in order to book their spot and will get a confirmation email so they know the payment was correct.

-Aside from that, the customer is also able to log in to see their past purchases, save their information or send messages to the store owner.
+Aside from that, the customer is also able to log in to see their past purchases, save their information, send messages to the store owner or even rate the tours for other users to see.

 You can find the live link for this website here: [https://lpewton-stock-controller.herokuapp.com.](https://lpewton-surprise-tours.herokuapp.com/)